ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

    This capability has been deprecated in favor of :doc:`Call stack sampling <./sampling-call-stack>`.

 By default, ``omnitrace-instrument`` uses ``--mode trace`` for instrumentation.
-The ``--mode sampling`` option will only instrument ``main`` in an executable and will activate both CPU call-stack sampling and background system-level thread sampling by default.
+The ``--mode sampling`` option only instruments ``main`` in an executable.
+It activates both CPU call-stack sampling and background system-level thread sampling by default.
-Tracing capabilities which do not rely on instrumentation, such as the HIP API and kernel tracing (which is collected via roctracer), will still be available.
+Tracing capabilities which do not rely on instrumentation, such as the HIP API and kernel tracing (which is collected vbyia roctracer), are still available.

-The Omnitrace sampling capabilities are always available, even in trace mode, but is deactivated by default.
+The Omnitrace sampling capabilities are always available, even in trace mode, but are deactivated by default.
-In order to activate sampling in trace mode, simply set ``OMNITRACE_USE_SAMPLING=ON`` in the environment or in an Omnitrace configuration file.
+To activate sampling in trace mode, set ``OMNITRACE_USE_SAMPLING=ON`` in the environment or in an Omnitrace configuration file.

 Embedding a default configuration
 ========================================

-Using the ``--env`` option, a default configuration can be embedded into the target.
-Although this option works for runtime instrumentation, it is most useful when generating new binaries since the generated binary may be used later in a different login sessions when the environment may have changed.
+Use the ``--env`` option to embed a default configuration into the target.
+Although this option works for runtime instrumentation, it is most useful when generating new binaries because the generated binary can be used later on in a different login session when the environment might have changed.

-For example, if the following sequence of commands are run:
+For example, if the following commands are run, the configuration settings are not be preserved for subsequent sessions:

 .. code-block:: shell